Graphing, homotopy groups of spheres, and spaces of long links and knots: Homotopy classes in spaces of long knots and links from joining pure braids

 \begin{remark}[Sharpness of Theorem \ref{T:Knots} (a)] We cannot extend part (a) of Theorem \ref{T:Knots} on graphing spheres, joining 2-component links, and knots to the case where $n-p$ is even.
-In that case, although the target is $\Z/2$ for $p\geq 2$, we deduce the failure of this extension from the facts (noted just above in the proof of part (c)) that $\pi_{2n-2p-3}S^{n-p-1}$ is finite, $\pi_{2n-2p-4}\K_1^{n-p+1} \cong \Z$, and diagram \eqref{Eq:BigDiagram} commutes. \end{remark}
+In that case, although the target is $\Z/2$ for $p\geq 2$, we deduce the failure of this extension from the facts (used in the proof of Theorem \ref{T:Knots} (c)) that $\pi_{2n-2p-3}S^{n-p-1}$ is finite, $\pi_{2n-2p-4}\K_1^{n-p+1} \cong \Z$, and diagram \eqref{Eq:BigDiagram} commutes. \end{remark}

 \begin{remark}[Sharpness of Theorem \ref{T:pi_iLinksIso} for $p=q$] Theorem \ref{T:Knots} (c) shows that Theorem \ref{T:pi_iLinksIso} does not extend to $\pi_{2n-6} \LL{1}n$, even modulo knotting.
-Indeed, the class $L\pm L'$, obtained by joining two components of the parametrized long Borromean rings, comes neither from $\pi_{2n-5}S^{n-2}$ nor from knots. \end{remark}
+Indeed, the class $L\pm L'$, obtained by joining two components of the parametrized long Borromean rings, comes neither from $\pi_{2n-5}S^{n-2}$ nor from knots.
+Relatedly, Budney's description of the bottom row of diagram \eqref{Eq:BigDiagram} and the splitting \eqref{Eq:LinksToKnotsFibn2Comp} shows that the graphing map from $\pi_{2n-6}\LL[0]{1}{n}$ is not an isomorphism, and hence Theorem \ref{T:pi_iLinksIso} is also sharp when $p=q-1$. \end{remark}

-\begin{remark}[Other ways of joining long Borromean rings] Similar arguments show that joining a pair of the three components of the class $[b_{21}, b_{31}] \in \pi_{2n-6} \Omega\Conf(3,\R^{n-1})$ in any other of the six possible ways yields either the same element of $\pi_{2n-6} \LL{1}{n}$ or its negative.
-For example, joining the second and third components in the opposite order results in the same element if $n$ is even, but a sign change if $n$ is odd.
-This is consistent with the fact that the subgroups generated by the images of these elements on the right-hand side of diagram \eqref{Eq:BigDiagram} are $\Z$ if $n$ is even but $\Z/2$ if $n$ is odd. \end{remark}
+\begin{remark}[Other ways of joining long Borromean rings] We may join a pair of the three components of $F\pm F'=[b_{21}, b_{31}] \in \pi_{2n-6}\Omega\Conf(3,\R^{n-1})$ in any other of the six possible ways and ask whether we get different classes for $L\pm L' \in \pi_{2n-6} \LL{1}{n}$.
+Arguments as in the proof of Theorem \ref{T:Knots} show that in even codimension ($n$ odd), we get the same class for $L+L'$.
+In odd codimension ($n$ even), the resulting classes $L-L'$ all yield $\pm 1$ when paired with $I(\eta)$ or $I(\lambda)$.
+Since $H$ yields 1 and 0 respectively when paired with these classes, Theorem \ref{T:Knots} holds for any of these joining maps, though one may obtain different bases. \end{remark}

 The next result has been independently obtained in forthcoming work of Gauniyal and Turchin.

 \begin{theorem} For any $k\geq 2$, let $B$ be the high-dimensional spherical Borromean rings $\coprod_1^3 S^{2k-1} \incl S^{3k}$, defined by